 Water Street from 2nd Street to the outfall(s) at Blanchette Park

 - Project Charter approved May 2019.
 Field investigations completed and preliminary design plans were approved in February 2020.

 - Horner & Shifrin was selected as the design engineering firm

-- Easement acquisitions for construction will begin June 2020.
+- Easement acquisitions for construction are in progress and will begin August 2020.

 - Construction is expected to begin Spring 2021.